 - User-accessibility features

-It’s important not to drive new customers away by being “overly aggressive” with your feedback request messages.
+It’s important not to drive new customers away by being overly aggressive when you request feedback.
 Always look for ways to welcome these customers while asking them for feedback.

 “Thank you so much for choosing our business.
 We’d love to hear about your first experience!
-Please consider leaving a review [insert business link].”
+Please consider leaving a review at [Link].”

 If new customers can provide honest first impressions, long-time customers can better speak to your company’s values.